The essentials of formatting your script for the theater

 2. Title page

 Just as Glinda the Good Witch tells Dorothy in The Wizard of Oz, "It's always best to start at the beginning."
 This is one rule that applies to both traveling down the Yellow Brick Road and script writing format.
-Your title page should be the first page of your manuscript.
+Your title page should be the first page of your book.
 It should not have a page number on it.
 The placement of the title on the page depends on the style guide you're following; however, most title pages have the title located about one-third of the way down the page, with the author or authors' name(s) located below it.
 The title is always written in all capital letters.
 The name(s) and contact information of the author(s) should be written on the bottom of the page in either the left or right corner, depending on the style guide being followed.

 3. Character list, or dramatis personae